Skip to Main Content

 Tr.
 John Weinstock

-As a little boy I remember one time witnessing two older men having a discussion with each other in a language I didn’t understand, even though it was Sámi, and I understood the words they used.
-But the words were put together in a way that made them foreign, at the same time as there was a strange sound to them – a song, poetry, but I didn’t know it yet at that time.
+As a little boy I remember one time witnessing two older men having a discussion with each other in a language I didn’t understand, even though it was Sami, and I understood the words they used.
+But the words were put together in a way that made them foreign, at the same time as there was a specific sound to them – of song or poetry – but I didn’t know it yet at that time.
 The men were clearly disagreeing about something or other and they were using adages to beat each other in the head with.
-Later on I understood that I had experienced something unique that afternoon, and to put it the way it usually goes in the narrative…it was a beautiful afternoon, the sun was shining and I couldn’t understand how people could be angry at each other on such a day…but in any case; when I was sitting in the Reading Room at Tromsø Museum many, many years later and flipping through Qvigstad’s booklet Lappische Sprichwörter und Rätsel “Lapp Adages and Riddles” (that does not mean Lapp liquor words and fears, as a colleague of mine used to translate the title, but rather Sámi adages and riddles) I understood immediately what I had witnessed that afternoon.
-And, of course, even though I could no longer remember the adages they used, the experience hovered before me so concrete and real there in the solitude of the Reading Room (for some reason or other there were always so few people in the Museum’s Reading Room) that I could almost hear the conversation before me:
+Later on I understood that I had experienced something unique that afternoon, and to put it the way it usually goes in the narrative…it was a beautiful afternoon, the sun was shining and I couldn’t understand how people could be angry at each other on such a day…but in any case; when I was sitting in the Reading Room at Tromsø Museum many, many years later and flipping through J. Qvigstad’s booklet Lappische Sprichwörter und Rätsel, I understood immediately what I had witnessed that afternoon.
+And, of course, even though I could no longer remember the adages they used, the experience hovered before me so concrete and real there in the solitude of the Reading Room (for some reason or other there were always so few people in the Museum’s Reading Room) that I could almost hear the conversation before me.
+In the following I will try to recreate the conversation that might have been, at the same time as I will suggest a few interpretations to the adages:

 De dál gal leat skiremoni borran.

-(You’ve probably swallowed magpie eggs, i.e. you’ve probably been fooled.
-Said by the one who is commenting on the other’s story about something surprising or not very likely.)
+I think you just ate a magpie egg, i.e. you’ve probably been fooled.
+Said by the one who is commenting on the other’s story about something surprising or not very likely.

 Son han dahká jogaid jávrin.

-(He turns creeks into lakes, i.e. the person concerned is known for exaggerating, so you should never have believed him.)
+He turns creeks into lakes; the person concerned is known for exaggerating, so you should never have believed him.

 Dien olbmos lea soavvelnjuovčča.

-(He’s got a tongue like a grayling, i.e. that the person they’re talking about cannot be discreet or keep a secret.)
+He’s got a tongue like a grayling; that the person they’re talking about cannot be discreet or keep a secret.

 Ii ábut juokŋalihttái čáži leaikut.

-(It doesn’t help much to pour water into a leaky barrel, i.e. that you ought to have known that he or she can never keep silent.)
+It doesn’t help much to pour water into a leaky barrel; that you ought to have known that he or she can never keep silent.

 Su galggašii oahpahit njuolga gužžat.

-(He ought to be taught how to piss straight, i.e. someone ought to give him a lesson.)
+He ought to be taught how to piss straight; someone ought to give him a lesson.

 Ii leat buorre čohkkát reatkádollagáttis.